kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 author: Keiland Cooper
 ---

 In an ideal world, scientists wouldn’t have to worry about finances and could focus on their research.
 In reality, like every other sector, macro- and micro-economic trends guide the shape of science.
 This pinch of reality reveals the complex systems that pervade all levels of academia: funding agencies, state legislation, donors, graduate stipends, or undergraduate tuition.
-Similar to other academic topics, I found this complex area difficult to navigate as an early scientist.
-Particularly as a first generation student, who once didn’t know the difference between bursar and provost, despite its importance, it’s rarely explicitly taught.
-Since then, I’ve spent years in academia, learning about through osmosis, and even did an MBA to help wrap my head around it all.
-What follows is a collection of some of my notes on the topic.
+Similar to other academic topics, I found this complex area difficult to navigate as an early scientist; particularly as a first generation student, who once didn’t know the difference between _bursar_ and _provost_.
+Despite its importance, personal finance is rarely explicitly taught.
+Since, I’ve spent a few years in academia, learning through osmosis as well as even doing an MBA to help wrap my head around it all.
+What follows is a short collection of some of my notes on the topic.
+I really hope they help point someone in the right direction.

 ### Finance for graduate researchers

+Finance for PhD scholars starts even before you apply to graduate schools.
 While finances may not dictate the type of research you dream of doing, it may help with your decision of where you will accomplish it.
-Finance in graduate school starts with thinking about your current financial situation and your goals.
+Start with thinking about your current financial situation and your goals.
 Later, as the offer letters come, sitting down, and factoring the details of them into your decision.
+(And if you need them, ask for fee waivers for the exuberant application fee's).

 Finding metrics of comparison for your potential stipend can be tremendously useful towards better understanding your offer letter. [_phdstipends.com_](https://www.phdstipends.com/){:target="_blank"} has collected an open list of PhD stipends from around the country.

 That said, comparing stipends between two universities depends on more than just the dollar amount.
-Each location’s cost of living varies, and thus should be taken into account.
-One method to do so is the [living wage calculator](https://livingwage.mit.edu/){:target="_blank"}, that does many of the calculations for you.
+Each location’s cost of living varies, and thus should be taken into account for your decision.
+One method to do so is the [living wage calculator](https://livingwage.mit.edu/){:target="_blank"}, which does many of the calculations for you.

 For myself, it was important to set myself up psychologically for the extra task of managing finances as an early scientist.
 Articles like this one help with that mindset shift: “[_Managing finances might be graduate students’ toughest test_](https://www.washingtonpost.com/express/wp/2017/04/11/managing-finances-might-be-graduate-students-toughest-test/){:target="_blank"}”